Beyond the Pixel: a Photometrically Calibrated HDR Dataset for Luminance and Color Prediction: Introduction

 Modeling camera ISPs and inverting their image formation process has been the subject of many works (e.g. \cite{xiong2012pixels,heide2014flexisp,nam2022learning}).
 Here, most approaches aim at recovering an image where pixel values are linearly proportional to the scene radiance (or luminance).
 Closely related are approaches for capturing high dynamic range (HDR) images~\cite{debevec2008recovering}, or predicting HDR from low dynamic range (LDR) photographs~\cite{endo2017reversetone,lee2018deepchain,marnerides2018expandnet,li2019hdrnet,liu2020single}.
 While linear pixel values can be extremely useful for physics-based vision applications (e.g. \cite{Haefner2021}), the scale factor to absolute luminance is still unknown.
 Can we go beyond (linear) pixel values and recover per-pixel luminance from a single image?

-In this paper, we propose what we believe to be the first large-scale dataset to help the community answer this question.
-We introduce a novel dataset of physically accurate luminance and color temperature acquired in a wide variety of indoor scenes.
+In this paper, we propose the Laval Photometric Indoor HDR Dataset: what we believe to be the first large-scale dataset to help the community answer this question.
+The novel dataset of physically accurate luminance and colors acquired in a wide variety of indoor scenes.
 Our key idea is to leverage the camera and RAW captures of an existing dataset of HDR indoor \ang{360} panoramas that was previously captured~\cite{gardner-tog-17}.
 We contribute by carefully calibrating the camera with a chroma meter to determine the per-channel correction factors to be applied to each panorama.
-Our analysis shows that the resulting calibrated dataset contains a wide range of illuminance (e.g. $[\valeur{\SI{0}{\lux}}, \valeur{\SI{7000}{\lux}}]$) and color temperature (e.g. $[\valeur{\SI{2000}{\K}}, \valeur{\SI{8000}{\K}}]$), capturing the diversity of indoor environments.
-We also explore the luminance and temperature distributions of individual light sources in the dataset, which span several orders of magnitude of average luminance.
+Our analysis shows that the Laval Photometric Indoor HDR Dataset contains a wide range of illuminance (e.g. $[\valeur{\SI{0}{\lux}}, \valeur{\SI{7000}{\lux}}]$) and color, expressed in correlated color temperature (CCT) (e.g. $[\valeur{\SI{2000}{\K}}, \valeur{\SI{8000}{\K}}]$), capturing the diversity of indoor environments.
+We also explore the luminance and color distributions of individual light sources in the dataset, which span several orders of magnitude of average luminance.

 We present three novel learning tasks that are enabled by our calibrated dataset.
-Given a single image as input, we explore how per-pixel luminance, per-pixel color temperature, and planar illuminance can be estimated.
+Given a single image as input, we explore how per-pixel luminance, per-pixel color, and planar illuminance can be estimated.
 More importantly, we also consider what information must be available for accurate light prediction.
 Indeed, democratizing the process of capturing physical luminance begs several important questions: can luminance be accurately estimated using conventional, uncalibrated cameras?
-If so, is HDR imagery absolutely needed or can a single, well-exposed shot be sufficient?
-Can this be done using a generic approach or do methods need to be finetuned to specific cameras?
-We provide initial answers to these challenging questions by presenting learning experiments on our novel dataset, as well as on another, smaller calibrated dataset captured with an off-the-shelf \ang{360} camera.
+If so, is HDR imagery needed or is a single, well-exposed shot sufficient?
+Is a generic approach appropriate or do methods need to be finetuned to specific cameras?
+We provide initial answers to these challenging questions by presenting learning experiments on our novel dataset, as well as on another, smaller photometric dataset captured with an off-the-shelf \ang{360} camera.
 By publicly releasing the calibrated datasets and associated code, we hope to spur interest in the community and help it consider the physical light measurements that lie beyond the pixels.